Damages Desktops

 A kick caused them to part, glancing down at the source, before rising.

-Obi-Wan laid a hand on Padmé's bump.
+Obi-Wan laid a hand on Padmé's belly.
 "I should go.
 Take care of yourself.
 And them."
 He kissed her again, then left.

 Padmé told the truth when Anakin asked, but she kept truths from him too, for her safety, the twins, and their father.